openharmony/docs/en/device-dev/porting/before-you-start.md

 ## Porting Specifications<a name="section187870185219"></a>

--   The porting must comply with the basic OpenHarmony principles described in  [Contribution](https://gitee.com/openharmony/docs/blob/master/contribute/%E5%8F%82%E4%B8%8E%E8%B4%A1%E7%8C%AE.md).
+-   The porting must comply with the basic OpenHarmony principles described in  [Contribution](https://gitee.com/openharmony/docs/blob/master/en/contribute/contribution.md).
 -   The code required for third-party SoC adaptation is stored in the  **device**,  **vendor**, and  **arch**  directories.
 Naming and usage of these directories must comply with specified naming and usage specifications.
-For details, see  [Directory Specifications](overview-0.md#section18127744153119)  and  [Board-level Directory Specifications](overview-1.md#section6204129143013).
+For details, see  [Directory Specifications](overview-0.md)  and  [Board-Level Directory Specifications](overview-1.md#section6204129143013).